jas34/scheduledwf/README.md

 ### Scheduler Manager
 - This component is meant to manage lifecycle of scheduled workflow.
 - It takes lifecycle state decision for a scheduler with the help of scheduled jobs registry.
-- It schedules the schedulers through [scheduling assistant](#Scheduling Assistant).
+- It schedules the schedulers through _scheduling assistant_.
 - It index the scheduling information through [IndexScheduledWfDAO](scheduledwf-core/src/main/java/net/jas34/scheduledwf/dao/IndexScheduledWfDAO.java) interface.
 	##### Scheduled Jobs Registry
 	- This registry act a single source of truth to know whether a particular workflow is required to be scheduled,